tethysplatform/tethys/docs/tethys_sdk/jobs.rst

 Job Manager
 ===========

-To facilitate interacting with jobs asynchronously, the details of the jobs are stored in a database.
+To facilitate interacting with jobs asynchronously, the metadata of the jobs are stored in a database.
 The Jobs API provides a Job Manager to handle the details of working with the database, and provides a simple interface for creating and retrieving jobs.
 The Jobs API supports various types of jobs (see `Job Types`_).

 .. .. seealso::